kelvinmwinuka/optimising-electricity/README.md

 1. `routes.json` This contains an array of different routes.
 Each route will have an ID and a list of stops.
 Each stop will have a distance from the previous stop in kilometers.

 2. `vehicles.json` This contains an array of vehicles.
-Each vehicle will have an ID, a maximum range in kilometers, and its electricity consumption in kWh/100km.
+Each vehicle will have an ID, a capacity in kWh, and an average electricity consumption in kWh/100km.

 ### Output